 Send mid-term report and updated transcript to each college you applied to.

-Send “Thank You” notes to anyone who helped you with admissions or wrote referrals.
+Send “Thank You” notes to anyone who wrote a referral.

 Contact financial aid office at each college to ask about special circumstance aid.

 Ask for GI Bill help or Special Circumstance Review if you are eligible.